 1. A message on a bulletin board that says Special – Cooling System Flush $39.99

-Near the end of the short video clip, the host could tell you to ask the automotive technician for a free inspection of your cooling system and urge you to ask for any specials that are currently in effect.
+Near the end of the short video clip, the host could tell you to ask the automotive technician for a free inspection of your cooling system and urge you to ask for any specials currently in effect.

 If you chose the second scenario, you are like most people.
 This small idea doesn’t cost millions of dollars to implement.
 But, if done tastefully, it will increase customer responses.

-What I realized from this experience is that business people miss out on a lot of very effective low-cost promotions that exist within their business.
+What I realized from this experience is that business people miss out on a lot of very valid low-cost promotions that exist within their business.
 They just have to be aware that they exist, and start focusing on them.